satamame/openpyxl-save-drawings/README.md

 ### Save with the solution

-1. To open a.xlsx in openpyxl, make changes, save and restore the image:
+1. To open a.xlsx in openpyxl, make changes, save and restore the drawings:
     ```
     (.venv)> python app.py a.xlsx b.xlsx
     ```